Former attorney and policy director for Planned Parenthood of Wisconsin

 Washington County, Branch 2

 Scaife is a prosecutor and assistant district attorney in Washington County who has worked for an insurance brokerage and a manufacturing company.
+He has been endorsed by Wisconsin Supreme Court Justices Rebecca Bradley and Annette Ziegler, as well as two police associations.

 Judge Emily Nolan-Plutchak

-Wood County Branch 3
+Wood County, Branch 3

 Nolan-Plutchak was appointed to the Wood County Circuit Court, and was the first woman to serve on that court.
 Previously, she worked as a public defender.
 She has also served as the local attorney manager in the Wisconsin Rapids office of the Wisconsin State Public Defender and as a team member of the Wood County Adult Drug Treatment Court.